New Era Opportunity: Lithium-Ion Batteries

 Basically, cheaper, better batteries will make renewable energy much more efficient.
 We are heading to a tipping point where the cost of solar panels combined with a battery pack in the garage is cheaper than buying electricity from the power company.

-The price of lithium-ion batteries has dropped 75% in the past six years.
-Bloomberg analysts expect battery pack prices to fall even further to $62 per kilowatt-hour by 2030.
-And in just the next few years, global annual lithium-ion battery installations in homes and businesses will grow nearly sixfold, from 3.1 gigawatt-hours in 2018 to 17.89 gigawatt-hours in 2022.
+The price of lithium-ion batteries has dropped 89% since 2010 to $120 per kilowatt-hour (kWh).
+Bloomberg analysts expect battery pack prices to fall even further to $61/kWh by 2030.
+And in just the next few years, global annual lithium-ion battery installations in homes and businesses will grow nearly ninefold, from 3 gigawatt-hours in 2020 to 26 gigawatt-hours in 2025.

-This and other factors have led GTM Research to predict that global lithium-ion battery deployments will grow at an annual rate of 55% over the next five years, as solar energy installations are paired with energy-storing batteries.
-Statista predicts that the global residential energy storage market will reach $17.5 billion by 2024 from an estimated $6.3 billion in 2019.
-This represents a compound annual growth rate of 22.88%.
+This and other factors have led Bloomberg analysts to predict that global lithium-ion battery deployments will grow at an annual rate of 50% over the next five years, as solar energy installations are paired with energy-storing batteries.
+Statista predicts that the global residential energy storage market will reach $26.4 billion by 2027 from an estimated $7.5 billion in 2020.
+This represents a compound annual growth rate of 19.7%.